Table of Contents

 How to import metadata for your games

 There are two ways to import game metadata (year, manufacturer etc.).
-You can use 'Web lookup' to fetch the information directly from the internet, or alternatively import a puplookup database file.
-For 'Web lookup, skip straight to step C.
+You can use 'Web lookup' to fetch the information directly from the internet, or alternatively export a puplookup.csv file to use directly;

-How to import and use a puplookup.csv DataBase file
+How to import and use a puplookup.csv file

 The ‘puplookup.csv’ is a DataBase (DB), which is filled with data, that you normally would have to type in yourself in the fields of the ‘All Games’section of the Game Manager.